JavonDavis/Resume-Android-App/README.md

 # Resume-Android-App
-Android application for my Resume
+Android application for a Resume